eskavi/frontend/README.md

 # PSE ESKAVI - Frontend

-This is the frontend vue app for the PSE ESKAVI Web-App
+This is the Vue.js frontend of the ESKAVI Web-App.

 ## Project setup